RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101_dynatrace/lab1-welcome.md

 ## This is what an empty project looks like
 First, let's create a new project to run a terminal application that we'll use for the rest of the workshop.

-> Click on "Projects" then the "Create Project" button and give it a name of terminal-0
+> Click on "Projects" then the "Create Project" button and give it a name of terminal

-> Populate "Name" with "terminal-0" and populate the "Display Name" and "Description" boxes with whatever you like.
+> Populate "Name" with "terminal" and populate the "Display Name" and "Description" boxes with whatever you like.
 Click on "Create" to create the project.

 <img src="../images/ocp-admin-create-project.png" width="600"><br/><br>